 Store at room temperature away from moisture and heat.
-Keep track of the amount of medicine used from each new bottle.
-Butalbital and codeine are drugs of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+Keep track of your medicine.
+Keep track of your medicine.
+You should be aware if anyone is using it improperly or without a prescription.

 What happens if I miss a dose?

 Since Fioricet with Codeine is used for pain, you are not likely to miss a dose.
 Skip any missed dose if it is almost time for your next dose.
 Do not use two doses at one time.